Ratings Process 2020-2021 Season

 There is no longer a probationary period.
 Whenever it becomes apparent that a member does not have the skills for the level at which he or she is rated, that member will be required to move down, or may be given an opportunity to have a

 skills assessment, at the discretion of the Board.
-This may happen within any timeframe.
+This may happen at any time.

 There is no appeal process.